 Engineering data

-The system engineering organization shall define the engineering data to be stored in a data repository.
+The system engineering function shall define the engineering data to be stored in a data repository.

-The system engineering organization shall ensure that engineering data can be exchanged in electronic form between the different organizations in charge of the elements of the product decomposition levels via agreed and validated interfaces.
+The system engineering function shall ensure that engineering data can be exchanged in electronic form between the different organizations in charge of the elements of the product decomposition levels via agreed and validated interfaces.

+The system engineering function shall ensure the availability of engineering data to meet the schedule which enable the system to be designed, produced, tested, delivered, operated, maintained, and disposed of.

 Interface control

-The system engineering organization shall control external interfaces as well as internal interfaces to the system by means of technical requirements specification in conformance with ECSS-E-ST-10-06 Annex A and interface control documents in conformance with ECSS-E-ST-10-24 Annex A.
+The system engineering function shall ensure external and internal interfaces are controlled in conformance with ECSS-E-ST-10-24.

 1 The control of the external interfaces is performed in cooperation with the parties involved in the interface.

-2 Interface requirements can be rolled-out of the technical specification as interface requirements documents
+2 Interface requirements are rolled-out of the technical specification as interface requirements documents

-When the interface requirements are rolled out in a self standing IRD, this document shall be in conformance with Annex M.

-All interface requirements shall be accompanied by their verification requirements.
+<<deleted>>

+<<deleted>>.

 Coordinate systems and units

-The system engineering organisation shall define the coordinate systems and related units in conformance with the Coordinate System Document DRD ECSS-E-ST-10-09 Annex A.
+The system engineering function shall define the coordinate systems and related coordinate units in the Coordinate System Document conforming to DRD ECSS-E-ST-10-09 Annex A.

-The system engineering organisation shall define the units system to be used during the product life cycle and document it in the SEP.
+The system engineering function shall define the units system to be used during the product life cycle and document it in the SEP.

+For example; the unit system being selected as "metric".

 Technical budgets and margin policy

-5.4.1.2The system engineering organization shall control all technical budgets defined in conformance with Annex I.

-5.4.1.2The system engineering organization shall define the margin policy as applicable to the maturity level of the product.

-Details are provided in the system engineering plan in Annex D <4.2>b.5.).
+<<deleted, covered by clause 5.4.1.2>>.

+<<deleted, covered by clause 5.4.1.2>>

 Technology

-The system engineering organization shall identify candidate technologies, and document them in the Technology Matrix in conformance with Annex F.
+The system engineering function shall identify candidate technologies, and document them in the Technology Matrix in conformance with Annex F.

-The system engineering organization shall ensure that the technologies proposed are assessed and confirmed in terms of availability and maturity (according to TRL levels defined in 3.2.12), and documented in the Technology Plan in conformance with Annex E.
+The technologies proposed shall be assessed and verified in terms of TRL levels, defined in ECSS-E-AS-11, and documented in the Technology Plan in conformance with Annex E.

+For assessing and verifying technologies, the process described in ECSS-E-HB-11 “TRL Handbook” can be used.

-The system engineering organization shall demonstrate supportability and feasibility within the defined industrial organization’s cost and schedule constraints.
+The system engineering function shall demonstrate supportability and feasibility within the defined supplier’s cost and schedule constraints.

-E.2.1<5>E.2.1<5>Risk control
+The Technology Readiness Status List (TRSL) shall be completed and provided to the customer for Phase 0 in conformance with Annex E.2.1<5>.

+The Technology Readiness Status List (TRSL) of the programme technologies shall be maintained and provided to the customer at Phase A and B project reviews

+The TRSL specified in Annex E.2.1<5> shall be developed by the system engineering team with the support of the PA manager.

+The items identified in the TRSL shall be assessed at Phase B for inclusion and tracking in the Critical Items List

+The TRSL and the processes of transferring technologies to the Critical Item List is captured in ECSS-E-HB-11.

+Risk management

-The system engineering organization shall contribute to the identification of the risk and of its mitigation measures.
+The system engineering function shall contribute to the identification of risks and mitigation measures.

-5.4.1.1fThe system engineering organization shall ensure the availability of engineering data and approaches in support of risk management.

 Details on risk management are provided in ECSS-M-ST-80.

+<<deleted, covered in 5.4.1.1f.>>.

-The system engineering organization shall implement and control the elements of the risk management plan which are within system engineering responsibility.
+The system engineering function shall implement and control the content of the risk management plan which is within system engineering responsibility.

 Changes and nonconformances control

-The system engineering organization shall provide a technical assessment on any change proposal to the baseline of the product.
+The system engineering function shall provide a technical assessment on any change proposal to the baseline of the product.

-The system engineering organization shall provide a technical assessment on any nonconformance to the status of the product.
+The system engineering function shall provide a technical assessment on any nonconformance to the status of the product.

+Nonconformance treatment is described by ECSS-Q-ST-10-09.

-The system engineering organization shall implement and control agreed actions.
+The system engineering function shall implement and control agreed actions assigned to it, arising from change proposals and nonconformances.

 1 Change is related to a request for deviation.